 For further detail on each of these, read more on Relate’s page.

 It can take time and feel weird to describe this treatment as ‘abuse’.
 But it’s important we recognise and call it out as what it is.
-Ultimately it is about how the behaviour makes us feel.
+Ultimately, it is about how their words and actions make us feel.
 Does the behaviour have a negative impact on our emotional wellbeing?

 If you recognise this behaviour in your relationship with the person you care for, then it’s important that you reach out for help.

 Speaking to someone outside of our immediate relationship can be a helpful first step.
 This could be a trusted friend or GP.
-Or as carers recommend (above), a counsellor or a call with the team at Mobilise can provide the initial support needed.
+Or as carers recommend (above), a counsellor can provide the initial support needed.

 And remember, we don't have to become a carer

 No one should feel pressured to care for someone if they don’t want to or can’t.
-As set out in The Care Act 2014, and our blog Carers Rights and the Law.
-The Law also protects us from the impact of caring.
+As set out in The Care Act 2014, and our guide on Carers Rights and the Law.
+The Law is there to help protect us from the impact of caring.

 Or if you'd like to see more content like this, sign up for our weekly newsletter full of carers' tips, from the warning signs of carer burnout to financial help for carers.